PhilChodrow/UCLA-website/_tabs/for-students.md

 title: For Students
 icon: fas fa-university
 order: 4
-toc: true
 ---

+# FAQs for Students

 ## Basics

 **Who are you?**<br>
 I'm Phil Chodrow, a visiting assistant professor in the Math Department at UCLA.
-I grew up in Virginia, did undergrad at Swarthmore College in Pennsylvania, and did my PhD (after a few years' break) at MIT.
-Then I came here!
+I grew up in Virginia, did undergrad at Swarthmore College in Pennsylvania, and did my PhD (after a few years traveling and working) at MIT.
+Then I came here to UCLA!

 I love applied math, data science, Star Trek,  penguins, cooking, tea, studio Ghibli movies, traditional martial arts, and effective pedagogy.